This article was updated on 02/01/19. Happy National Texas Day!

 As any homeowner can tell you, there is never much of a slack-off when it comes to home maintenance and repairs.
 These tasks generally fall into one of three categories:

-Repairs that are well within the reach of the average Joe with a well-stocked toolbox.
+Repairs that are well within the reach of the average Joe or Joan with a well-stocked toolbox.

 Recurring annual and simi-annual maintenance tasks.

-For the purpose of this article, lets take a look at some of the jobs you can tackle.
+For the purpose of this article, lets focus like a laser beam on some of the jobs that you, as a homeowner can tackle in order to save money on service calls.

 Unstop a Clogged-Up Toilet.

-Gutters perform a great service when they flow properly, but the fact of the matter is that the do clog up with debris.
+Gutters perform a great service when they flow properly, but the fact of the matter is that the do clog up with debris as the seasons change.
 In most areas leaves are the biggest culprits.
-Keeping them clear will go a long way towards preventing pests and ice dams.
+Keeping them clear will go a long way towards preventing pests, overflows, and ice dams.
+In fact, why waste that water?
+Direct your downspout to a rainwater harvesting barrel.

-This is an easy job although it can get messy.
-Start by removing leaves by hand and use a leaf blower, garden hose, or wet-dry vac where appropriate to the situation.
+Gutter cleaning is an easy job but it can get messy.
+Start by removing leaves and other debris by hand (yuck) and then use a leaf blower, garden hose, or wet-dry vac where appropriate to the situation.
 To finish up the job, dont forget to blast out the down spout until the water flow is unimpeded.

 Repair a Dripping Faucet.